izaqyos/nestjs101/README.md

-#nestjs101.
+# nestjs101.
 Demonstrate the basics of NestJS framework #
 NestJS is a framework for building efficient, scalable Typescript server-side applications, combining the flexibility of JS/NodeJS, Type safety of TS and an out-of-the-box application architecture which allows for the creation of highly testable, scalable, loosely coupled, and easily maintainable applications

 ## intro to nestjs ##
-It is based on
+It is based oni the following:

 ### Javascript ###
 Core WWW technology.
 Vast majority of websites use it for client side pages (frontend)